thomas898/instance-creation/README.md

 Default output format [json]: json

-I have created this project in such a way that we need to change only few variables in root directory of the project and it will deploy in any AWS account
+I have created this project in such a way that we need to change only few variables in root directory of the project(varaibles.tf) and it will deploy in any AWS account

 1.if you need any specific instance type, change nginxinstance_instance_type variable